Saturday, December 27, 2025

 Milo’s struggle to obtain funding mirrors the experience of many biblical prophets and visionaries who were ridiculed by authorities.
 Like Noah, who warned of a flood yet was mocked by his contemporaries, or Jeremiah, whose message was dismissed by leaders, Milo is rejected by the mayor and town councillors.
 Institutional power proves blind to truth when it does not serve immediate interests.
 Truth, in Scripture as in the film, is often recognised only by those willing to listen in humility.

 Kida (Kita) represents inherited wisdom and covenant memory.
-She is the living link between past and present, much like Israel’s role in preserving divine revelation.
+She is the living link between the past and the present, much as Israel’s role is in preserving divine revelation.
 Her trust in Milo is not accidental; it is grounded in shared values—truth, preservation, and life.
 Together, they seek the ancient power not to possess it, but to restore balance.
 This reflects a biblical understanding of power as something entrusted, not owned.

 The crystal itself carries strong symbolic weight.
 It grants life but demands sacrifice and responsibility.
 In this sense, it mirrors divine gifts in Scripture—blessings that become destructive when taken without obedience.
 When Venture seeks the crystal by force, he reenacts the sin of Adam and Eve: grasping what was never meant to be taken on human terms.
 The result is death and destruction, reinforcing the biblical truth that life cannot be preserved through greed.